Weeks from £424

 Up the wooden stairs, which do have a bannister but are fairly steep, to

-Bedroom 1: A galleried bedroom with a romantic double bed with cuddly duvet and welsh blankets and skylight windows.
+Bedroom 1: A galleried bedroom with a romantic King Size bed with cuddly duvet and welsh blankets and skylight windows.

 Gorgeous Bedlinen and towels provided.